“Open arms and serving hands transforming lives through Christ.”

 St. John’s Mission Mandate

-- Habitat for Humanity - working on construction/finishing of four homes in the Morrisville Area.
+- Habitat for Humanity - working on construction/finishing of four homes in the Morrisville Area - this fall.

 Thank you for your support of the Red Bird Trailers.